 For an unforgettable day in Uzès, choose restaurants along the main avenue for lunch.
 Make yourself comfortable, like the French, and take a long — sometimes two hour — break to eat, drink wine and relax.
 Most restaurants serve from noon to 2pm.
 If it’s a very busy day in town, scope out where you want to stop for lunch before the market, then make a reservation for “dejeuner.”

 Stroll through the historic area (map above).

-There are so many things to enjoy seeing on an unforgettable day in Uzès … like the Medieval Garden, the Fenestrelle tower, and the Cathedral of Saint Théodorit with it’s classic French organ.
+There are so many things to enjoy seeing on an unforgettable day in Uzès … like the Medieval Garden, the Fenestrelle Tower, and the Cathedral of Saint Théodorit with its classic French organ.
 Pull out your camera and capture some amazing photos that the people and town provide.
-Narrow, cobblestone streets lined with 12th century architecture are everywhere.
+Narrow, cobblestone streets lined with 12th-century architecture are everywhere.

 Visit a special hideaway frequented by Uzès insiders: Valle de l’Eure.
-It’s not easy to find but it’s worth the venture.
+It’s not easy to find, but it’s worth the venture.

-Make your way back to the center of all the action — Place aux Herbes — to enjoy the fountain, shop! and take in all the sights and sounds around you.
-On market days, the vendors are out of the way and the plaza is back in time for you to enjoy a glass of wine, a pastis or an aperitif before dinner.
+Make your way back to the center of all the action — Place aux Herbes — to enjoy the fountain, shop!
+And take in all the sights and sounds around you.
+On market days, the vendors are out of the way, and the plaza is back in time for you to enjoy a glass of wine, a pastis, or an aperitif before dinner.

 Dinner at a restaurant with an outdoor patio.